Lot: 4; Pl: 9563; DL: 314; LD: Coast Range 5 (14)

 Lot 4 is located on Rainbow Road, and is more secluded than some of the other lots in this subdivision.
 The forested area to the north of this property offers you an even greater level of privacy.
 Services including hospital, shopping, groceries and gas are located just minutes away in Fort St James

-Natural resource investment in the Fort St James area has boosted the investment potential in this region, with Conifex expanding the main sawmill in Fort St James, and the Mount Milligan Mine, the first new mine in British Columbia in over a decade.
-In addition, construction continues on the Fort Green Energy Project, a biomass energy project with a 30 year purchasing agreement with BC Hydro, expected completion in 2017.
+Natural resource investment in the Fort St James area has boosted the investment potential in this region, especially with Mount Milligan Mine, the first new mine in British Columbia in over a decade, and the Fort Green Energy Project, a biomass energy project with a 30 year purchasing agreement with BC Hydro.